 Cambridge in Color has such a nice ring to it, even if it does sound a little professor-esque.
 The website is simple, and some might say even dated.
-This means the content must be good, as all efforts must be poured into the content.
+This means the content must be good, as all efforts must be poured into it.

-Founded in 2005, this photography website has accumulated many photographers who are willing to share their tips and tricks.
-Unlike other photography blogs who show you in images, this page tells you exactly what you need to take into account to get the shot.
+Founded in 2005, this photography website has gained many photographers who share their tips and tricks.
+Unlike other photography blogs, this page tells you exactly what you need to take into account to get the shot.

 Whatever you need to know, this should be your first port of call.
-Be it information concerning lenses, gear choices or external devices, they have it all.
+Be it information on lenses, gear choices, or external devices, they have it all.

 Behind the Shutter is an aptly named blog.
 It is aimed at all the different kinds of people behind the camera, either enthusiasts or professionals.
 Everyone can get something from this great photography website.